H-Len/track-selecter/README.md

 ## Known Bugs

-_results concatanate if page is not refreshed. need to edit so that results are not combined on the page_
+_results continue to appear on page unless either all results have appeared or the page is refreshed.
+To work around this until the bugs are fixed, a "Refresh" button is present next to the "Submit" button._

+_All possible results flash on page as it loading_

 ## Support and contact details